master-of-zen/Av1an/README.md

 </h4>
 <h2 align="center">Easy, Fast, and Efficient </h2>

 An easy way to start using AV1 / VP9 / VP8 encoding.
-All open-source AV1 encoders are supported (AOM, rav1e, SVT-AV1).

-vpx is now also supported.
+AOM, rav1e, SVT-AV1, VPX are supported.

 Example with default parameters: